international employment law firm alliance L&E Global

 An employee is entitled to sick leave depending on the type of illness and degree of disability.
 In case of illness or injury, an employee must obtain a doctor’s order from the IMSS.
 The IMSS, not the employer, pays the employee’s income during the leave.

 There is no mandatory unpaid medical leave of absence in Mexico.
-If the employee needs an unpaid medical leave of absence due to a condition not recognised by the IMSS, then the employer has the discretion to grant the leave.
+If the employee needs an unpaid medical leave of absence due to a condition not recognized by the IMSS, then the employer has the discretion to grant the leave.

 The FLL provides leave due to: